What is domiciliary care?

 Effectiveness

-Staff know about your background, likes, hopes and needs.
+Carers should take the time to learn your background, likes, hopes and needs.
 This includes any needs you have because of your age, disability, sex (gender), gender identity, race, religion or belief, or sexuality.
-Staff treat you with dignity and respect.
-They have time to develop trusting relationships with you and are concerned for your well-being.

-Staff know what is expected of them and are happy in their work and are supported by their managers.
-Staff and managers work effectively with others who may be involved in caring for you, such as your local council.
-Managers know what their responsibilities are and are always honest, including when things go wrong.
+Carers know what is expected of them and are happy in their work, and are supported by their managers.
+Carers and managers work effectively with others who may be involved in caring for you, such as your local council.
+Managers should be aware of their responsibilities and consistently honest, even when things go wrong.

 The Care Quality Commission